Joseph Antenucci Becherer

 Joseph Antenucci Becherer (born 1965) is an American curator, professor, writer, and arts administrator.
 He is a scholar of modern and contemporary sculpture, organizing major exhibitions and installations from Auguste Rodin to Jonathan Borofsky, Henry Moore to Magdalena Abakanowicz, Jenny Holzer to Ai Weiwei.

-He is the director of the Snite Museum of Art at the University of Notre Dame; concurrently, he is a professor of art history in the university's department of Art, Art History and Design.
+He is the director of the Raclin Murphy Museum of Art at the University of Notre Dame.
+Concurrently, he is a professor of art history in the university's department of Art, Art History and Design.
 Formerly, he was the chief curator and vice president of Frederik Meijer Gardens & Sculpture Park in Grand Rapids, Michigan, where he directed the departments of Sculpture and Sculpture Exhibitions, Horticulture and Annual Exhibitions, Communications and Public Relations.
 Additionally, Becherer served as the Lena Meijer Professor in the History of Art at Aquinas College, where he taught courses in Renaissance, Baroque, and Contemporary Art.

 Early life

 Becherer was born in Canton, Ohio, to Joseph and Joanne Becherer and attended Catholic schools.
 He uses the name Antenucci in honor of his maternal grandmother, Rose Antenucci.
 At Canton Central Catholic he developed a serious interest in art and literature.

 He attended Ohio University on scholarship and received a BFA and an MFA in art history with minors in English literature and studio art.
 For several semesters he studied in Rome, Florence and London.
 A seminar on Donatello opened his interest in three-dimensional forms.
 His mentor was Marilyn Bradshaw PhD, a Renaissance scholar, but he wrote his thesis on the modern painter and printmaker, Georges Rouault.

 After initial teaching assignments and museum work, he enrolled at Indiana University, Bloomington.
 He completed his PhD under the direction of Bruce Cole, distinguished professor and later chairman of the National Endowment for the Humanities.
 His dissertation focused on Pietro Perugino and the foundations of American collecting.